32 Weeks Pregnant: The 32nd Week Of Pregnancy

 Last week we began talking about Braxton Hicks contractions.

-If you are experiencing these early contractions, there are several things that you can do to alleviate them:
+If you are experiencing these early contractions, there are several ways you can try to alleviate them:

-- Change positions; lie down if you have been standing, or go for a walk if you have been sitting or laying.
+- Change positions.
+Lie down if you have been standing, or go for a walk if you have been sitting or lying down.

 - Take a warm bath for 30 minutes or less.

-- Drink a couple of glasses of water, because contractions may be brought on by dehydration.
+- Drink a couple glasses of water because contractions may be stimulated by dehydration.

 - Drink a warm cup of herbal tea or milk.

-If doing any of these does not alleviate your contractions, you should contact your healthcare provider.
+If these steps do not help alleviate your contractions, contact your healthcare provider.

 Pregnancy Week 32: Tips for mom’s partner:

-The fact that your baby’s arrival is around the corner may begin to cause you to question your priorities.
-Begin to think about what you want your life to look like around the time the baby is born and afterwards.
-If you plan to be present for the birth of your baby, it may take a little planning, especially if you travel with work.
+The fact that your baby’s arrival is around the corner may cause you to question your priorities.
+Begin to think about what you want your life to look like once your baby is born.
+If you want to be present for your baby’s birth, it may take a little planning, especially if you travel for work.

-Once the baby is born, are there some things that you could do to ensure that you have time for both your baby and your partner?
+Once your baby is born, is there a way you can ensure that you have time for both your baby and your partner?
 Is working from home to some degree a possibility?
-These are just some things that both you and your partner need to begin to think about.
+These are just some things that both you and your partner need to be thinking about.